vacu9708/Study-records/Operating system/Deadlock/README.md

 Improper synchronization results in deadlock.

 ### 4 conditions of deadlock
-1. mutual exclusion : Only one process can hold a resource at a time
+1. **Mutual Exclusion**: Only one process can hold a resource at a time
-2. hold and wait : Holding a resource while waiting
+2. **Hold and wait**: Holding a resource while waiting
-3. no preemption : A held resource cannot be forcefully taken away
+3. **No preemption**: A held resource cannot be forcefully taken away
-4. circular wait : Waiting for a resource that is held by another process “together”
+4. **Circular wait**: Waiting for a resource that is held by another process “together”

 ### Deadlock prevention:
 Deadlock can be avoided by getting rid of one of the 4 conditions of deadlock.<br>